ElliotAlexander/EDSAC-FORTRAN-Compiler/README.md

 This project is **no longer maintained**.

 I wrote this as a part of my third year dissertation project at the University of Southampton.
 If you've any interest in this project, or are looking to get it running, do contact me directly.
+It's generally some fairly awful C++, and is an absolute pain to get running, though there's a lot of (difficult to find) information about FORTRAN II and EDSAC itself in here.